 Meaning and History

 A verbal identity has always been at the heart of each Coty logo.
 The company tries to convey its vision of the world and its goals through font and color.
 The change of emblems shows how the company’s vision of beauty and femininity has changed and how it has grown and developed.
-The smooth flowing of colors conveys the main concept of the brand: “Beauty is like water; it’s formless, it constantly flows and evolves, and no one can dictate what is beautiful or not.
+The smooth flow of colors conveys the main concept of the brand: “Beauty is like water; it’s formless, it constantly flows and evolves, and no one can dictate what is beautiful or not.
 With its brightly colored signs, the brand shows that it embraces all the variety of forms and looks of beauty on the planet.
 The brand is proud of its roots and specifically emphasizes the year of its foundation.
 A century of history allows us to talk about a significant contribution to the fashion industry, complementing the palette of modern cosmetics.

 What is Coty?